 Cloud copies are easier to automate when one tool can talk to S3, Google Drive, OneDrive, Backblaze B2, SFTP, and local folders from the same command line.
 That flexibility is why many admins and power users install Rclone on Ubuntu for backups, storage migrations, off-site sync jobs, and file transfers that do not need a desktop client.

-Rclone is a CLI tool, so it fits minimal Ubuntu servers just as well as full desktops.
+Rclone is a CLI tool, so it fits Ubuntu Server, cloud instances, and full desktops without needing a graphical session.
 Ubuntu’s repository package is easy to maintain but trails upstream by a wide margin, while the official install path gets the current release and Snap adds automatic updates with stricter sandbox limits.

 Install Rclone on Ubuntu